freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/change-the-color-of-an-svg-element.md

 ---

 ## Description

 <section id='description'>

 The bars are in the right position, but they are all the same black color.
 SVG has a way to change the color of the bars.

-In SVG, a <code>rect</code> shape is colored with the <code>fill</code> attribute.
+In SVG, a `rect` shape is colored with the `fill` attribute.
 It supports hex codes, color names, and rgb values, as well as more complex options like gradients and transparency.

 </section>

 ## Instructions

 <section id='instructions'>

-Add an <code>attr()</code> method to set the "fill" of all the bars to the color "navy".
+Add an `attr()` method to set the "fill" of all the bars to the color "navy".

 </section>

 ## Tests

 <section id='tests'>

 ```yml